arianitu/postgres-statefulset/config/README.md

 `microk8s kubectl apply -f haskell.yml`

- (This is the webserver to be used in palce of unprogrammed Redis Servers).
+ (This is the webserver to be used in place of so far unprogrammed Redis Servers).

 `microk8s kubectl cp ../elastos-smartweb-service/grpc_adenine/database/scripts/create_table_scripts.sql postgres-0:/var/lib/postgresql/data/`